jac-uk/documentation/docs/users.md

 ---

 # Users

-_DRAFT: we need to include more detail!_

-## Personas

-Our service is designed to benefit the following users
+Our service is designed to benefit the following users:

 ### JAC Staff
-Member of the JAC team
+All JAC staff, in particular, Selection Exercise teams (operational staff)

 ### Candidates
-Interested in becoming a judge
+Individuals interested in applying for judicial roles.

 ### Assessors
-A referee nominated by the candidate

-### Panellists
-A person who sits on a panel to adjudicate on applications

-## Future research

-We will soon extend our service to benefit the following users
+Individuals nominated by candidates to provide a reference for them.

-### Commissioners
+### Panel chairs
+The lead individual in a group of panellists that assess applications at sift and selection days.